 Following the death of his elder brother, Ethelred became the King of Wessex.
 Alfred (the Great) became his deputy.

-Armies from Northumbria attacked the Danes at York but were defeated.
-The Danes moved south attacking Nottingham and taking the city.
-The king of Mercia asked Ethelred and Alfred for assistance and an army from Wessex went to help.
+Armies from Northumbria led by the two kings Aella and Osberht attacked the Danes at York but were defeated.
+The two kings were killed after gaining access to the city.
+After the battle the Danes moved south attacking Nottingham and taking control of it.
+The king of Mercia asked Ethelred and Alfred for assistance and an army from Wessex was sent to help.

 The Danes moved south into the Wessex area and captured Reading.